 In low-income areas, therefore, the digital divide is an economic divide and a social mobility divide.
 It’s a dream divide that marginalizes men, women and young people in red and blue districts across the country.

 When we feel more excitement overfilling an online cart for Amazon Prime Day than empathy for the communities who can’t even download health care records, we fail as neighbors.
 The GO Act would help make all Americans proper citizens of the digital age and 21st-century economy by energizing broadband investment in low-income rural and urban communities.

 By lessening the disparity between the digital haves and have-nots, expanding broadband access brings Americans together and moves us forward.

-This op ed by Rep. Doug Collins (R-Ga.) first appeared in Morning Consult on August 22, 2017.
+This opinion piece by Rep. Doug Collins (R-Ga.) first appeared in Morning Consult on August 22, 2017.